dotnet/AspNetCore.Docs/aspnetcore/performance/response-compression.md

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample/FullSample)

-This document introduces response compression and explains how to configure and use ASP.NET Core Response Compression Middleware.
-A [response compression sample application](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample/FullSample) is used to demonstrate the middleware and response compression concepts.
+This document introduces response compression and explains how to use ASP.NET Core Response Compression Middleware.
+A [response compression sample application](https://github.com/aspnet/Docs/tree/master/aspnetcore/performance/response-compression/sample/FullSample) demonstrates the middleware and response compression concepts.

 ## Response Compression
 The time it takes to send content over a network, especially the Internet, is often the largest share of the total time it takes to satisfy a client's request.
 The transmission time frequently exceeds the processing time taken on the client and the server.
-If you can reduce response payload sizes and send less data to clients, you can usually increase the responsiveness of your application, sometimes dramatically.
+If you can reduce response payload sizes and thus send less data to clients, you can usually increase the responsiveness of your application, sometimes dramatically.
 One way to reduce payload sizes is to compress an application's responses.
-The most popular servers offer response compression features; but when you cannot use a server-based compression technology, you can use ASP.NET Core Response Compression Middleware to compress responses.
+Servers, such as Windows Server, Apache, and Nginx, offer response compression features; but when you cannot use a server-based compression technology, you can use ASP.NET Core Response Compression Middleware to compress responses.

 Usually, any response not natively compressed can benefit from response compression.
 Responses not natively compressed typically include: CSS, JavaScript, HTML, XML, and JSON.
 You shouldn't compress natively compressed assets, such as PNG files, which are already compressed.
 If you attempt to further compress a natively compressed response, any small additional reduction in size and transmission time will likely be overshadowed by the time it took to process the compression.